ChBernat/stencil-cli/README.md

 npm link
 ```

-and now you should be able to run the `stencil` command anywhere and your changes is reflected instantly.
+and now you should be able to run the `stencil-cli` command anywhere and your changes is reflected instantly.

+### Author

+Many thanks to original author of the repository and code: https://github.com/nerdic-coder/stencil-cli